milkinteractive/handwriting-synthesis/README.md

 # Handwriting Synthesis (TFv2)

-Original repo migrated to tensorflow v2 with better structure
+Original repo from https://github.com/milkinteractive/handwriting-synthesis which was migrated to tensorflow v2 with better structure

 ---